plone/documentation/docs/admin-guide/add-ons.md

 Including the add-on version, or "pinning a version", ensures that it won't unintentionally get upgraded in the future.
 ```

 Also add the add-on to `zcml_package_includes` in the file {file}`backend/instance.yaml` to make sure its configuration will be loaded.
-This

 ```yaml
 default_context: